miloszkolodziejski/AudioBookMaker/README.md

 ![SampleJapanese](https://user-images.githubusercontent.com/59626117/109392666-b7d2f380-791d-11eb-980e-5792e77dbef3.PNG)

 The app allows text to be transformed into sound using artificial intelligence.
 With the app we can, for example, create an audiobook from our own text.
-You can upload a .pdf, .docx or .txt files.
+You can upload files with the following extensions: .pdf, .docx, .txt.

 The application recognises more than **170 languages**.
 It is currently possible to generate audio in **11 languages**:
   </br>   Arabic,